carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

     5. UpdateSong.html
 This structure allows Django to easily locate and render the correct templates by functions like ```render()``` in **views.py**.

-git commit -m "create a new folder on the projects root with a subfolder, the 'templates/music_player_app', to host the html files for the GUI in regards to to music_player_app created earlier.
+**useful**: git commit -m "create a new folder on the projects root with a subfolder, the 'templates/music_player_app', to host the html files for the GUI in regards to to music_player_app created earlier.
 The html files were also added but empety."

 ### AddSong.html